SimonSelg/cordova-facebook/README.md

 ================

 [Cordova](http://cordova.apache.org/) plugin that handles Facebook integration for mobile (iOS and Android) apps.
-Project uses mobile native platform FacebookSDK for iOS and Android to utilize basic operations for a mobile app that uses Cordova.
+The project uses the native platform FacebookSDK for iOS and Android to support basic operations for a mobile app that uses Cordova.

-This is fork from great [plugin written in ccsoft.](https://github.com/ccsoft/cordova-facebook) The original phonegap-facebook plugin is just not working well and I wasn't really satisfied with installation of the plugin from ccsoft.
+This is fork from a [fork](https://github.com/huttarichard/cordova-facebook) from great [plugin written by ccsoft.](https://github.com/ccsoft/cordova-facebook)
-So I created fork and now you can easily install the facebook plugin with all features that ccsoft version have (except scores method, I just found them unnecessary).

-CCsoft plugin provide [TypeScript](http://www.typescriptlang.org/) source and type definition files together with the JavaScript for the client side with this plugin.
+The plugin provides [TypeScript](http://www.typescriptlang.org/) source and type definition files together with the JavaScript for the client side.

 ##Versions
-Sample app is built and tested with Cordova 4.3.0 (Android and iOS) and we only support Cordova version > 3.0.
+The sample app is built and tested with Cordova 4.3.0 (Android and iOS) and we only support Cordova version > 3.0.

 We currently tested FacebookSDK for following platforms and versions:
 - [FacebookSDK iOS v4.1.0](https://developers.facebook.com/docs/ios/)